Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling 4.2 Noticeably better airflow than dense foam beds
+Cooling 4.2 Better airflow than dense foam beds.

-Motion Isolation 4.0 Good, with some coil energy still present
+Motion Isolation 4.0 Good, with some coil energy.

-Edge Support 4.2 Stable sit-to-stand and edge lounging
+Edge Support 4.2 Solid sit and edge stability.

 Sealy Posturepedic Elite Hybrid High Point II